daurnimator/lua-http/modules/http.cookie.md

 ### `store.max_cookie_length` <!-- --> {#http.cookie.store.max_cookie_length}

-The default maximum cookie length for store methods such as `:lookup()`.
+The maximum length (in bytes) of cookies in the store; this value is also used as default maximum cookie length for `:lookup()`.
+Decreasing this value will only prevent new cookies from being added, it will not remove old cookies.

 Defaults to infinity (no maximum size).